-You’ve heard it before: you should never gut a deer near your treestand.
-At least, that is a popular theory.
+You’ve probably heard someone tell you to never gut a deer near your treestand.

 As the saying goes, if you gut a deer near your stand, it will scare all the deer that frequent the area away.
 However, are there any facts to back up this claim, or debunk it?